Special Programs at Dinosaur State Park

 Discovery Room Activities: Examine fossil boxes.
 Investigate rocks and crystals.
 Work on puzzles.
 Read books.
 Make a Dinosaur Tracks Bookmark.
 Listen to bird calls.
 Identify dinosaurs on the magnetic wall and much more.

-Outdoors: Go on a Bingo scavenger hunt, work on Letter boxing and Earth cache activities.
+Outdoors: Mine for gems and fossils at the Mining Sluice (a seasonal activity).
+Go on a Bingo scavenger hunt.
+Work on Letter boxing and Earth cache activities.

 Films at Dinosaur State Park